UC-MACSS/persp-model_W17/students/Ju_Tong/PS6/ps6.md

   mutate(odds = prob2odds(prob))
 ```

 1)We find a statistically significant relationship at the p &lt; .0005 level between depression score and voting behavior.
-The relationship is negative and the coefficient is -0.1435.
-Therefore, we can conclude that there is a statistically significant.
-The co-effecient on `mhealth_sum` is -0.1435, indicating that one-unit increase in depression score could result in the decrease of log-odds of voting by 0.1435.
+The relationship is negative ,and the co-effecient on `mhealth_sum` is -0.1435, indicating that one-unit increase in depression score could result in the decrease of log-odds of voting by 0.1435.
 Thus, the association between these two variable is moderately substantive and negative.

 ``` r
 # log odds plotting